loveencounterflow/icql-dba/README.md

 ## Context Managers

-Context managers are well known from [Python](https://docs.python.org/3/library/contextlib.html) and are used to ensure that a given piece of code is always run with certain pre- and post-conditions fulfilled and may also define their own error handling.
+Context managers are well known from [Python](https://docs.python.org/3/library/contextlib.html) (e.g. `with open( path ) as myfile: ...`) where they are used to ensure that a given piece of code is always run with certain pre- and post-conditions fulfilled.
+Typically the implementation of a context manager will use a `try` / `catch` / `finally` clause to ensure some kind of cleanup action will be performed even in the presence of exceptions.

-While JavaScript does not have syntactic support for context managers (à la `with cxm( 'foo' ) as frob:
-...`), it's still straightforward to implement them as plain functions.
-Context managers in ICQL-DBA include `dba.with_transaction()`, `dba.with_unsafe_mode()`, and `dba.with_foreign_keys_off()`.
-All three allow to pass in any number of custom arguments and a required named or anonymous function that must come last.
+While JavaScript does not have syntactic support for context managers, it's straightforward to implement them as plain functions.
+Context managers in ICQL-DBA include `dba.with_transaction()`, `dba.with_unsafe_mode()`, and `dba.with_foreign_keys_deferred()`.
+All three require as their last or only argument a (named or anonymous) function which will be executed with the implemented pre- and post-conditions.

-Asynchronous functions are currently *not allowed* in of context handlers, only synchronous ones.
-This is mainly due to the fact that `better-sqlite3`'s `transaction()` does not allow them, and for ease of implementation.
-A future version of ICQL-DBA may add support for these.
+Asynchronous functions are currently *not allowed* in of context handlers, though a future version may add support for them.

 ### With Transaction

+* **`dba.with_transaction: ( cfg, f ) ->`**
 * **`dba.with_transaction: ( f ) ->`**

 Given a function `f`, issue SQL `begin transaction;`, call the function, and, when it finishes successfully,